 So, The Advantages and Disadvantages of an Engine are

-01) In a petrol engine, a charge of petrol and air is taken inside the cylinder during suction stroke which is further compressed during the compression stroke.
+01) In a petrol engine, a charge of petrol and air is taken inside the cylinder during the suction stroke which is further compressed during the compression stroke.

 Pre-ignition can be achieved in petrol as there is an increase in temperature due to compression above the ignition point of petrol.

-In the diesel, an injector or atomizer is used to inject the fuel at the end of compression stroke.
+In diesel, an injector or atomizer is used to inject the fuel at the end of the compression stroke.

-05) No external source of heat is required to burn the fuel in diesel as it burns by the heat of compressed air.
+05) no external source of heat is required to burn the fuel in diesel as it burns by the heat of compressed air.